 I can be easily distracted by messes in different rooms.
 But once it’s time to start cleaning, I force myself to stick to one room.
-Typically, I start with my living room, then my dining room.
+Typically, I start with my living room (because the front door is there, just in case we have unexpected visitors).
+Then I move on to my dining room.
 When I’m finished picking up those two rooms, I move on to the kitchen.

 4. Clean with a pattern.